armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-19-6.md

 **Plugins**

-This release supports Plugin deployment using Armory Halyard or the [Spinnaker Operator]({{< ref "operator" >}}).
+This release supports Plugin deployment using Armory extended Halyard or the [Spinnaker Operator]({{< ref "operator" >}}).
 Consult the open source [Plugin](https://spinnaker.io/guides/user/plugins/) docs for Halyard usage or the [Plugins Operator Reference]({{< ref "plugins" >}}) for a manifest example.

 Additionally, this version of Spinnaker includes updates to how Deck is built.
 Previously, Deck's builds were non-deterministic, causing issues with loading plugins into the UI.
 Deck's builds are now deterministic and support UI plugins.

 **Managed Pipeline Templates v2 UI**

-Armory Spinnaker 2.19.x contains the latest version of Managed Pipeline Templates v2 (MPTv2), which is the default pipeline templating solution offered in OSS Spinnaker.
+Armory 2.19.x contains the latest version of Managed Pipeline Templates v2 (MPTv2), which is the default pipeline templating solution offered in OSS Spinnaker.

 Armory recommends using Armory's Pipeline as Code feature instead of MPTv2 because it offers the following benefits: